 If , after accessing information held by the Sports Foundation about you, you consider that the information is inaccurate, out-of-date, incomplete, irrelevant or misleading for the purposes for which it is held, you may request that we amend your personal information on our records.

 In the first instance a person can request access to their personal information by contacting us as follows:

 Australian Sports Foundation Ltd

 Phone: 02 6214 7868

-The ASF will respond to any such request within a reasonable period of time.
-However, we may not always be able to provide access to all the personal information we hold about a person or correct your personal information in the manner you have requested.
-For example, it may not be able to provide access to information that would reveal personal information about another person.
+We will respond within a reasonable time.
+However, we may not always be able to provide access to all the personal information we hold about you or correct your personal information in the manner you have requested.
+For example, we may not be able to provide access to information that would reveal personal information about another person.
 Where we are unable to provide you with access to your personal information or correct your personal information as requested, we will notify you and give you the reasons why (except to the extent it would be unreasonable for us to do so).

 If you wish to make a complaint about the way we have handled your personal information (including if you think we have breached the Privacy Act), you may do so by contacting us using the details set out above.
 If you make a complaint, please include contact details such as your name, address, telephone number and email address and clearly describe your complaint.

-Any privacy complaints received by the ASF must be in writing and will be initially investigated by the Cheif Executive Officer of the ASF.
-The ASF will endeavour to be as efficient as possible when investigating and responding to any privacy complaints.
+Any privacy complaints must be made to the Sports Foundation in writing.
+We will endeavour to be as efficient as possible when investigating and responding to any privacy complaints.
 We will respond to all complaints within a reasonable time period appropriate to the specific complaint.

-Any person may also complain to the Australian Information Commissioner, who may investigate the ASF’s actions.
-The Commonwealth Ombudsman may also investigate complaints relating to the ASF.
+If you are unsatisfied with our response, you may contact the Australian Information Commissioner, who may investigate our actions.
+The Commonwealth Ombudsman may also investigate complaints relating to the Sports Foundation.
 However, the Commonwealth Ombudsman and the Privacy Commissioner will consult to avoid the same matter being investigated twice.